SCRA State Laws: Comprehensive Guide for Legal Compliance

 La.
 Rev. Stat.
 Ann. § 422

-Federal Servicemember Civil Relief Act protections are fully adopted and extended to state National Guard members ordered to active duty by the governor in certain circumstances.
+Federal protections are fully adopted and given to state National Guard components ordered to active duty.

 Maine